 Remember, pressuring someone to do something is never ok, lockdown or no lockdown.

 This does not mean you or the relationship was a failure; it is difficult for most people to maintain relationships at a distance.
-Break ups are sad at any time, but if it happens to you now, it might feel even worse as you are isolated and might not be able to see your friends or family, or go do activities that would normally make you feel better.
+Break ups are sad at any time, but if it happens to you now, it might feel even worse if you are isolated and might not be able to see your friends or family, or go and do activities that would normally make you feel better.

 It’s important to remember you are not on your own if your relationship is struggling or if it ends – thousands of people are in the same boat.

 It’s essential to make sure you keep looking after yourself during this time – keeping in touch with people online or on the phone, finding activities at home that you enjoy, meditation or breathing exercises, getting your daily exercise or if you just need more support you can access online counselling with Kooth.

 This is certainly a time when many people are feeling restless.
 Although we are self-isolating and not seeing anyone (in person), it is a great time to reconnect with people you haven’t spoken to for a long time.
 Just to check in and see if they are okay, you never know you may both benefit from having a catch up!

 creative, by learning a new skill or practising a skill you already love.
 There

 are loads of free activities online so start exploring!